EntraptaJ/vCenter-Migrator/README.md

 # vCenter VM Migration Script

-This is a NodeJS script that takes a JSON file as an input that has VMHosts and VMs.
+This is a Docker run Node.JS script that takes a JSON file as an input that has VMHosts and VMs.
 The script transfers all VMs from either original store or temporary data store.
-Soon I will add the ability to migrate VMs to seperate hosts
+It also has the ability to create a resource pool on a host and migrate all VMs from a host to the new temporary resource pool and back again if the direction is Original

 ## VMs.json Format